Wake Family Law

 • The equitable distribution of property

-This written agreement serves as a private contract and settlement document between the spouses.
+This written agreement acts as a private contract and settlement between spouses.

 Learn more about separation agreements in NC on our frequently asked questions page.